richsilv/semantic-ui-modal/README.md

 ### generalModal(template, data, options)

 This will render the supplied template in a new modal, with the data context provided.
-Note that although the template will be reactive with respect to any registered helpers, it *will not be* with respect to the data context.
+Note that although the template will be reactive with respect to any registered helpers, it *will not be reactive* with respect to the data context.
+This is a consequence of the way `UI.renderWithData` works at present.

 *template* - the string name of any registered template (note that you cannot pass the template instance constructor itself).